zukunft/zukunft.com/docs/code_objects_all.md

             \-- view_listUi - a list function to create the HTML code to display a view list
             \-- triple_listUi - a list function to create the HTML code to display a triple list +-- MapObjectShared - temp helper object to map the frontend to backend objects until the api is fast enough
+\-- MessageShared
+    \-- user_message - a complex object that functions can return
+    \-- user_messageUi - messages created by the frontend for the user
 \-- TextIdObjectShared
     \-- db_object_key
         \-- db_object_multi